avaleimarch/cafe-blue-captive-portal/README.md

 # Cafe Blue — Guest WiFi Captive Portal

 A branded captive portal is proposed for Cafe Blue’s guest Wi-Fi network that would restrict internet access to business hours and require customers to enter a receipt number as proof of purchase.
 This solution would authenticate guests using their receipt number, eliminating the need for staff to print, manage, and distribute daily Wi-Fi codes.
+The system could also collect email addresses for marketing and promotions.
 ## Features

 - **Time-gated access** — Form is only available between 7:00 AM and 7:30 PM.
 Outside these hours, guests see a closed notice.